Zjx402/Kea2/README.md

 ## Installation

-Running requirements or environment:
+Running requirements/environment:
 - support Windows, MacOS and Linux
 - python 3.8+
 - Android SDK installed
-- **VPN disabled** (u2 mode requires local network access.
-VPN will lead to error)
+- **VPN closed** (Features 2 and 3 required)

-1. Create a workspace and clone this repository into the workspace.
+1. Clone `Kea2` into your workspace.

 ```bash
 git clone git@github.com:ecnusse/Kea2.git
 cd Kea2
 ```

-2. Setup python envirnment with uv (virtual environment).
+2. Setup the python virtual environment with `uv`.

-> [uv](https://github.com/astral-sh/uv) is a python package manager.
-It creates a python virtual environment.
-Aallows you to isolate dependencies for each project, preventing dependency conflicts.
+> [uv](https://github.com/astral-sh/uv) is a extremely fast python package and project manager.
+It creates a python virtual environment like `virtualenv` to avoid any dependency issues or conflicts with your existing python environment.

-> You can also [install Kea2 in your global environment](#appendix-install-kea-to-global-environment).
-But this may lead to confits.
+Of course, you can also setup Kea2 in your [global environment](#appendix-install-kea-to-global-environment).

 ```bash
 pip install --upgrade pip